thorpej/CoPicoVision/README.md

 analog magic going on, so I decided not to push my luck.
 I don't have any of the quadrature controllers to test with at this time.

+## Errata
+Rev 0.1 of the CoPicoVision has the following bugs:
+* Controller 1 and Controller 2 are swapped due to a silly mistake in the selection logic.
+A bodge is under investigation, or you can just live with it.
+* The card edge connector for the cartridge is about 2mm too close to the front of the board.
+This was due to a measurement error.
+As a result, the cartridge does not fit within the silkscreen outline on the PCB and the front of the cartridge may bump into the back of Q402.
+You may need to bend Q402 forward a little in order to get the cartridge to seat properly.
+I plan to adjust this in the next board revision, but it may require rerouting several signals.
+* More bugs may yet be discovered; I have not yet put together the audio section or tested with 2 controllers.

 ## Acknowledgements
 First of all, I want to say that I was inspired to take a crack at this by the Leako project, which you can read about [here](https://www.leadedsolder.com/tag/leako).